 HOW DOES FROST FORM ?

 When the weather is cold, the temperature of the ground can often drop to below freezing point.
-This causes the water on the surface (Dew) of the ground to freeze and turn to ice, which we call frost.
-The ice-crystals in frost form a delicate, hair-like shape that can make frost appear spiky and fluffy.
+This makes the water on the surface (Dew) of the ground to freeze and turn to ice, which we call frost.
+The ice-crystals in frost form a delicate hair-like shape, that can make frost appear spiky and fluffy.

 WHAT IS DEW ?

 Dew is tiny drops of water that forms on cool surfaces in the morning or evening, when atmospheric vapor condenses (condensation).

 Condensation is what happens when water vapor changes from a gaseous state to a liquid state.
 For example, when the mirror in the bathroom becomes foggy during a shower, due to the warmer water vapor in the air hitting the cooler surface of the mirror.

 Ground frost occurs when ice forms on the ground, objects, or trees.
 This occurs when the outdoor surfaces have a temperature below the freezing point of water.

 Air frost occurs when the air temperature falls below freezing point of water, at a height of at least one meter above the ground.

 Grass frost is an un-official strain of ground frost.
 This frost occurs on natural surfaces such as grass, while other surfaces such as concrete and tarmac don’t, due to their better ability at holding onto any warmth.